thingplus/thingplus.github.io/_posts/en/posts/2015-6-9-en_help-preparation.md

 * Thing+ can manage separately by service and site.
   - For	example, Monitor ambient temperature in classrooms for school.
     - Deploy a school as service.
-    - Set classroom for site.
+    - Set each classroom as a site.
     - Install and register temperature sensor for each site.
     - Students from each classroom sign in Thing+ portal.
-    - Each student can get temperature data from each class by access Thin+ portal.
+    - Each student can get temperature data from each class by access Thing+ portal.
 * Service also can be provided for company.
 * Service will have separated URL such as {service name}.thingplus.net.
   - For exmaple, smarthome.thingplus.net, hello.thingplus.net and so on.
 * Service can create and manage internal sites.
   - For exmaple, smart-home service owner can control its own sites from each building setting such as #101, #102, #103.
 * Site cannot authorize or share information for other site.
 * Site can authorize users and gateway.

 #### Manager, User
 * Manager can be separated between service manager and site manager.
   - Service manager can get all authorization for internal service.
   - Site manager can get all authorization for internal site.
-  - User means registered in site, manager will allow user for access gateway.
+  - User means registered in site, manager will allow user for access to specific gateway.

 #### Gateway, device, sensor
-* Hardware has three property as gateway> Device>sensor.
+* Hardware has three property as gateway > Device > sensor.
     - For exmaple, Rasberrypie > Aduido > temperature sensor
     - For exmaple, Smartphone > Bluetooth > 3-Axes sensor
 * Gateway has Thing+ Embedded(Gateway or Device) and connects Thing+ Cloud.
-* Gateway can send and receive signal from connected devices.
+* Gateway can send and receive signals from connected devices.
-* Device has sensors and connect gateway for wire or wireless network.
+* Device has sensors and connects gateway for wire or wireless network.
-* Sensor receives digital data and includes Actuators.
+* Sensor consists of 'Sensor' receives data and 'Actuator' controls switchs, camera and so on.
   - For example, Sensor - temperature, humidity, illumination and so on
   - For exmaple, Actuator – light switch, Power switch, Camera and so on.